tautcony/ISTA-Patcher/README.md

 - `C:\EC-APPS\ISTA\PSdZ\host\patched`
 - `C:\EC-APPS\ISTA\PSdZ\hostx64\patched`

+Import [registry file](assets/license.reg) to resolve exception while loading license.

-Overwrite the patched file to its parent directory, then run the program and, dang, it's ready to use.
+Overwrite patched files to its parent directory, then run the program and, dang, it's ready to use.

 ## Other options